 READ NEXT: 25 Amazing things to do in Sandpoint, Idaho

 33. Coeur d’Alene, Idaho

-Located 45 minutes away from Sandpoint, is North Idaho’s premier resort town with small town vibes, Coeur d’Alene, Idaho.
-While often compared to each other, Coeur d’Alene has it’s own unique feeling and vibe.
+Located 45 minutes away from Sandpoint is North Idaho’s premier resort town, Coeur d’Alene, Idaho.
+While often compared to each other, Coeur d’Alene has its own unique feeling and vibe.

 Once you’ve explored the lake, the city of Coeur d’Alene beckons with its thriving art scene, cute downtown shops, and burgeoning food scene.

-Idaho has a wine country?
+Idaho has wine?
 That’s right.
 A 30-minute drive from Boise to neighboring Caldwell will bring you to the up-and-coming wine region of Southwest Idaho.
 The Sunnyslope Wine Trail encompasses 17 wineries and vineyards that weave through the lush farmland of Caldwell, Idaho.